hslatman/caddy-openapi-validator/README.md

 A small and incomplete list of potential things to implement, improve and think about:

-* Add more tests for the OpenAPI Validator functionality and configuration
+* Add more tests for the OpenAPI Validator functionality and configuration.
-* Improve Caddyfile handling (e.g. add more subdirectives)
+* Improve Caddyfile handling (e.g. add more subdirectives).
-* Add an example that uses an HTTP proxy/fcgi configuration
+* Add an example that uses an HTTP proxy/fcgi configuration.
-* Add other options to configuration, including security validation and server override
+* Look into ways to specify the error nicely, instead of just logging it (e.g. return error message(s) in specific format).
-* Look into ways to specify the error nicely, instead of just logging it (e.g. return error message(s) in specific format)
+* Look into if (and how) the Validator can be used outside of Caddy as an alternative (i.e. a more generic middleware).
-* Look into if (and how) the Validator can be used outside of Caddy as an alternative (i.e. a more generic middleware)
+* Add option to specify servers in addition to the one in the OpenAPI specification for server checks.